 Strawberry Jell-O Cupcakes: buttermilk, oil, an egg, vanilla, flour, sugar, baking powder, salt, strawberry gelatin and water.

-Vanilla Not So Sweet Buttercream: butter, cream cheese, vanilla, powdered sugar, meringue powder, cornstarch.
+Vanilla Not So Sweet Buttercream: butter, cream cheese, vanilla, powdered sugar, cornstarch.

 Strawberry Crunch: vanilla Oreos, freeze-dried strawberries, and butter.